Mike Trout: Personal life

-In February 2014, President Barack Obama used Trout as an analogy for the 2014 U.S. Farm Bill.
+In February 2014, President Barack Obama used Trout as an analogy for that year's Farm Bill.
 To emphasize the versatility and utility of the bill, Obama remarked that it was "like Mike Trout, for those of you who know baseball...somebody who's got a lot of tools."

 Trout holds season tickets for the Philadelphia Eagles of the National Football League and is friends with their former quarterback, Carson Wentz.
 He is also an avid supporter of the Philadelphia Flyers of the National Hockey League and the Philadelphia 76ers of the National Basketball Association.

-On August 23, 2020, a Trout trading card sold for $3.93 million at auction, breaking the record for the most expensive sale price for a sports card previously held by the 1909–1911 T206 Honus Wagner.
-However, his record did not last long, as a signed Mickey Mantle Topps trading card in mint condition from 1952 was sold for $5.2 million in November 2020.
+On August 23, 2020, a Trout trading card sold for $3.93 million at auction, breaking the record for the most expensive sale price for a sports card previously held by the 1909–1911 T206 Honus Wagner baseball card.
+However, his record did not last long, as a Mickey Mantle 1952 Topps trading card was sold for $5.2 million in November 2020.

+Outside of baseball, Trout maintains a low profile and little is known about his personal life.
+Some of his interests include fishing, hunting, and meteorology.